msafridi1999/Walmart-Sales-Data-Analysis/README.md

-# Walmart Sales Data Analysis: End-to-End SQL + Python Project P-9
+# Walmart Sales Data Analysis: End-to-End SQL + Python + Power BI Dashboard — Project P-9

 This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.

+_ **Python (Pandas)** was used for data cleaning and preprocessing.

+_**SQL** was applied for advanced querying to answer real-world business questions.

+_**Power BI Dashboard** was built to visualize the insights interactively, including KPIs, sales trends, category analysis, branch performance, payment preferences, and profit analysis.

-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+This project is ideal for aspiring Data Analysts looking to strengthen skills in data manipulation, SQL querying, and dashboard creation — turning raw data into actionable insights for decision-making.

 ## Project Steps